Sharllyrose/Travel-Finder/Readme.md

 **Brief history of Destination Search:** Users receive a brief history of the travel destination search and what is expected from the country (e.g., the best time to travel, cost of travel)

-**Offer ravel tips relevant to the Destination Search:** The web application offers a relevant travel tip based of several factors (eg, Weather conditions and Time of travel)
+**Offer travel tips relevant to the Destination Search:** The web application offers a relevant travel tip based on several factors (eg, Weather conditions and Time of travel)

 # Usage

 After installation of the web application, a user can:
  * **Explore Destinations:** Browse destination recommendations based on your preferences.
- * **Explore new interests:** Browse new locations and discover underrated locations or discover new interests.
+ * **Explore new interests:** Browse new locations and discover underrated locations, or discover new interests.

 # Contributions